"CRUX OF THE MATTER"

 bits and pieces along the way, elements of what

-might lead to their crux.
+might lead to their personal crux.

 The reason for presenting it in bits and pieces